fluttercandies/flutter_photo_manager/README.md

   - Some albums are smart albums, their content is automatically managed by the system and cannot inserted entities manually.

+(For Android 30+, this feature is blocked by system limitations currently.)

 #### Features for Android only

 ##### Move an entity to another album